icytom/sonar/README.md

 [https://icytom.github.io/sonar/](https://icytom.github.io/sonar/)

-May eventually turn into a submarine huntting game
+May eventually turn into a submarine hunting game

 Clicks on the cavas generate a pulse of particles move out from the location of the mouse click,when they detect white pixels on a collition map image they stop.